 When FDA approval of a class I, class II or class III device requires human clinical trials, and if the device presents a "significant risk," as defined by the FDA, to human health, the device sponsor is required to file an Investigational Device Exemption, or IDE, application with the FDA and obtain IDE approval prior to commencing the human clinical trial.
-If the device is considered a "non-significant" risk, IDE submission to the

-FDA is not required.
+If the device is considered a "non-significant" risk, IDE submission to the FDA is not required.
 Instead, only approval from the Institutional Review Board, or IRB, overseeing the clinical trial is required.
 Human clinical studies are generally required in connection with approval of class III devices and may be required for class I and II devices.
 The IDE application must be supported by appropriate data, such as animal and laboratory testing results, showing that it is safe to test the device in humans and that the testing protocol is scientifically sound.
 The IDE must be approved in advance by the FDA for a specified number of patients.
 Clinical trials for a significant risk device may begin once the application is reviewed and cleared by the FDA and the appropriate institutional review boards at the clinical trial sites.
 Future clinical trials of our products may require that we submit and obtain clearance of an IDE from the FDA prior to commencing clinical trials.
 The FDA, and the IRB at each institution at which a clinical trial is being performed, may suspend a clinical trial at any time for various reasons, including a belief that the subjects are being exposed to an unacceptable health risk.

+In addition, in 2009, we began performing clinical trials for a new body contouring product called TruSculpt.
+Though the launch of this product was indefinitely postponed in the fourth quarter of 2009, we continue to develop this product and obtain clinical data to prove efficacy.
 Our clinical department continues to work with physicians and other experts in the medical aesthetic market to gather additional data that may provide the basis for physician-authored white papers, the promotion of our existing products, or seeking the approval for additional indications on our existing and any future products.